 While white is far and away the most common color, there are some sellers (including Amazon) of other hues.
 If you’re looking for something a little different (maybe you want to stand out at the next outing of your beekeeping association) check out these sites:

-For something a little different, how about a beekeeping suit or jacket that is NOT WHITE.
-Natural Apiary beekeeping clothing is also available pink, camouflage, or khaki.
+For something a little different, how about a beekeeping suit or jacket that is NOT WHITE?
+Natural Apiary beekeeping clothing is also available in pink, camouflage, or khaki.
 Some of their product lines are ventilated.

 Some other options for colored suits include:

 - BJ Sherriff in the UK has alternatives to white beekeeping clothes.
 I kind of like the Powder Blue or the Buttermilk (which looks pretty close to white).
 According to their website, they deliver worldwide but suggest you contact them regarding delivery charges.